jhsware/inferno-parcel-templates/README.md

 3. Start coding

 ## inferno-parcel-template
-Template for a simple project.
 Use this for a simple projects.

 ```sh
 git clone git@github.com:jhsware/inferno-parcel-templates.git